jennapederson/automating-cicd-on-aws-with-github-actions/content/03_create_flask_app/_index.md

 Go back to the terminal in your Cloud9 development environment and add the GitHub remote repository as origin:

 ```
-git remote add origin git@github.com:<YOUR GITHUB PROFILE>/demo-github-actions.git
+git remote add origin https://github.com/<YOUR GITHUB PROFILE>/demo-github-actions.git
 ```

 You can also find this command at the bottom of your brand new repository on GitHub.
+Just be sure to select HTTPS if you're using a personal token.

 Then push your local changes: